DIvkov575/detecting-fake-news/README.md

-Note !
-Data outdated !
-This project is obsolute due to large recent evets
+# Note !
+Data outdated ! - This project is obsolute due to recent and signifigante news events